 There is no specific stipulation with regards to the type of dog,

 it is much more about the handler and dog team and what they can offer

-in the way of supporting people and therapy programmes.
+in the way of supporting their owner, other people and therapy programmes.
 Dogs will need to exhibit a good temperament, be under excellent handler control, and be presented well-groomed and always looking and smelling clean.

 Dogs not suitable for TSD - Dogs listed on or prosecuted under the Dangerous Dogs Act.
 Dogs who have aggressive tendencies.
 Dogs with overactive, uncontrolled predatory/chase drive.
 Dogs trained to attack.
 Dogs suffering from zoonotic diseases.